-- Oil: Oil treatments weeks before coloring is reasonable.
+- Oil: Hair care with oil treatments weeks before coloring is reasonable for hair maintenance.
 However, avoid oiling your hair right before coloring.

-- Heavy Styling Products: Stay away from products like gels, hairsprays, and serums that may cause scalp buildup.
-You may use these weeks before but not a few days before coloring.
+- Heavy Styling Products: Stay away from cosmetics and hair products, such as gels, hairsprays, and serums that may cause scalp buildup.
+You may style your hair with these products weeks before but not the same day as your color treatment.

 - Dry Shampoo: Dry shampoo, especially on the hair ends, may affect color payoff.
 Avoid using it right before coloring.

-Since the one product you should be using 12-24 hours before coloring is a shampoo, let us determine what kind of shampoo is best for the job.
+Since the one product you should be using 12-24 hours before coloring is a shampoo, let us determine what kind of shampoo is best for proper hair hygiene.

 What To Look For In A Shampoo

 Not every shampoo does the job.
-Some shampoos are too mild to get all the grease and dirt off the hair.
+Some shampoos are too mild to get all the grease and dirt off the hair, making them ineffective in achieving the cleanliness that you desire.
 A clarifying shampoo is ideal for thorough cleansing.